Launch of the European ATHENA X-ray observatory

 By the 2020s it had exploded into the mainstream – creating a new generation of ultra-thin electronics.

-previously bulky and heavy devices can now be folded, stored or carried
+previously bulky or heavy devices can now be folded, stored or carried

 as easily as sheets of paper.
 This includes flexible TV displays that

-can be rolled or hung like posters, wearable mobile phones, electronic
+can be rolled or hung like posters.
+Also widespread are electronic

-packaging and labels with animated text, signage in retail outlets that
+packaging and labels with animated text, along with signage in retail outlets that

 can be updated shop-wide at the touch of a button.*